Our Research Focus

 We're not just engaging researchers and students, but opening the scientific process general public and local communities in our efforts to study and protect insect populations.
 We believe that everyone has a role in understanding the natural world, and fostering collaboration between professional researchers and the public helps to build a more inclusive and comprehensive approach to entomological research.
 These partnerships ensure that our work is not only scientifically rigorous but also accessible and impactful to those outside of academic institutions.

-We study insect evolution to understand how species have adapted over time in response to environmental pressures.
+We want to understand how species have adapted over time in response to environmental pressures.
 This research helps us uncover the processes behind adaptation and speciation, offering a window into the evolutionary forces that shape biodiversity.
 By examining their behavior and ecological roles, we can better assess how changes in the environment will impact biodiversity, biomass and the overall health of ecosystems.

 Field Station Support